MicrosoftDocs/Hololens/hololens/security-baseline.md

 ### 2.8 [VPNv2 CSP](/windows/client-management/mdm/vpnv2-csp)

-Will recommend configuring VPN profiles as a best practice but will not recommend on specific values for each node in this CSP.
+We recommend configuring VPN profiles as a best practice but will not recommend on specific values for each node in this CSP.
 Most of the settings are related to customer environment.

 ### 2.9 [WiFi CSP](/windows/client-management/mdm/wifi-csp)

-Will recommend configuring WiFi profiles as a best practice but will not recommend on specific values for each node in this CSP.
+We recommend configuring WiFi profiles as a best practice but will not recommend on specific values for each node in this CSP.
 Most of the settings are related to the customer environment.

 ## How to enable these security base lines